Deputy Laboratory Director for Science and Technology

-Marianne C. Walck is vice president of Sandia’s California laboratory and serves as lead for the Laboratories’ Energy and Climate business unit.
+Dr. Marianne C. Walck is Deputy Laboratory Director for Science and Technology and Chief Research Officer at Idaho National Laboratory.
+Previously, Walck served as vice president of Sandia National Laboratories’ California laboratory and served as lead for the Laboratories’ Energy and Climate business unit.
 The California laboratory’s principal programs include nuclear weapons stewardship; homeland security with a focus on defending against weapons of mass destruction; combustion, transportation and hydrogen energy research; biology; and advanced computational and information systems.
-Walck is also the Associate Director for the Center for Frontiers of Energy Security, a DOE Energy Frontier Research Center.
+Walck is also served as the Associate Director for the Center for Frontiers of Subsurface Energy Security, a DOE Energy Frontier Research Center.

 Prior to moving to Sandia’s California laboratory, Walck was the Director of the Geoscience, Climate, and Consequence Effects Center.
 She served on the Sandia Research Leadership Team, led the Geoscience Research Foundation, and was the Program Director for Sandia’s Climate Security Program.
 Walck has more than 24 years of technical management experience.
 Previous roles have included Director of the Nuclear Energy and Global Security Technologies Center at Sandia, Senior Manager for the Nuclear Energy Safety Technologies Group, and Manager of the Geophysics Department.